 - Proximity to a tube/train station: Landlords charge a premium for rentals within short walking distance of a station.
 Accepting a 15-20 minute walk to the nearest train/tube stop could save you 10% or more.

 - Amenities: Things like modern kitchens, garden access, and furnishings all impact the rental rate.
-There are flats on my street with the same floorplan as mine, but their rent is £200 less per month because they haven’t been updated in 10 years.
+There were flats on my street with the same floorplan as mine, but their rent was £200 less per month because they haven’t been updated in 10 years.

 Most London landlords will require you to take out renter’s insurance as part of your tenancy agreement.
 We were required to show proof of our insurance within 30 days of moving into our flat.